mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 - No accommodations will be made for exams unless there is an excused absence.

-- Exams dates have been provided at the end of the syllabus.
-Make your travel plans around these dates.
+- Exams are scheduled in the common exam schedule in the weeks noted in the schedule at the end of this syllabus.
+Make your travel plans outside these weeks.

-- Due to the pandemic, in-class activities will be graded using Canvas quizzes so that they can be completed asynchronously for those unable to attend live.
-These will be available to complete during class; they should be done individually - do not share your answers with others in the class.
-If you are unable to attend live, you will be expected to complete all quiz activities by the due date without prior arrangement.
+- Due to the pandemic, the class quiz will be a Canvas quiz that is available for 24 hours starting at 3pm each Friday, so that they can be completed asynchronously for those unable to attend live.
+These quizzes are timed (20 minutes, or adjusted for accomodations) and are _individual_ activities - do not share the questions, your work, or the answers with anyone else.
+You will be expected to complete all quiz activities by the due date without prior arrangement.

-- Recordings of classes will be provided on the same day; if recordings fail for some reason, a replacement recording will be provided by the next day.
+- Recordings of classes will be provided by the next morning at 10am; if recordings fail for some reason, a replacement recording will be provided by the next day.
 Note that chat and automatic transcripts/subtitles are also be provided.

-- Be active and physically take notes/write questions when participating/viewing the recording.
+- Be active and physically take notes/write questions when participating live or viewing the recording.

 - You are expected to be courteous during live class, especially during in-class activities.

-- Use Piazza for course/assignment questions.
+- Use Piazza for CSCI 341 questions.
 First do a quick search to see if your question has already been addressed.
 If not found, go ahead and post your question so that the instructor, TAs, or another student can address it.
 Do not post your own work that you plan to submit publicly on Piazza, or request solutions to assignments.
 If you are unsure, submit it privately to me and the TAs.

 - Use email, a private message on Piazza, the Canvas Inbox, or my office hours if you wish to contact me about your grade, an excused absence, or other matter not appropriate to share with the class as a whole.
 I will return messages within 24 hours during the week, possibly longer on the weekends.